dyesmar/cve/README.md

 # cve

 Package `cve` provides a consistent mechanism for parsing, storing, and using [CVE identifiers](https://cve.mitre.org) as specified by the MITRE Corporation.
+This package conforms to the 2014 CVE ID Syntax change.

 This code hit the cutting room floor from one of my private projects, so I thought I'd share.